apache/mesos/docs/ssl.md

 The location of the certificate that will be presented.

 ~~~
-// For example, to generate a certificate with OpenSSL:
+// For example, to generate a root certificate with OpenSSL:
+// (assuming the signing key already exists in `key.pem`)
-openssl req -new -x509 -passin pass:some_password -days 365 -key key.pem -out cert.pem
+openssl req -new -x509 -passin pass:some_password -days 365 -keyout key.pem -out cert.pem
 ~~~

 #### LIBPROCESS_SSL_VERIFY_CERT=(false|0,true|1) [default=false|0]
+This setting only affects the behaviour of libprocess in TLS client mode.

+If this is true, a remote server is required to present a server certificate, and the presented server certificates will be verified.
+That means it will be checked that the certificate is cryptographically valid, was generated by a trusted CA, and contains the correct hostname.

-Control whether certificates are verified when presented.
-If this is false, even when a certificate is presented, it will not be verified.
-When `LIBPROCESS_SSL_REQUIRE_CERT` is true, `LIBPROCESS_SSL_VERIFY_CERT` is overridden and all certificates will be verified _and_ required.
+If this is false, a remote server is still required to present a server certificate (unless an anonymous cipher is used), but the presented server certificates will not be verified.

+**NOTE:** When `LIBPROCESS_SSL_REQUIRE_CERT` is true, `LIBPROCESS_SSL_VERIFY_CERT` is automatically set to true for backwards compatibility reasons.

 #### LIBPROCESS_SSL_REQUIRE_CERT=(false|0,true|1) [default=false|0]
+This setting only affects the behaviour of libprocess in TLS server mode.

-Enforce that certificates must be presented by connecting clients.
-This means all connections (including tools hitting endpoints) must present valid certificates in order to establish a connection.
+If this is true, enforce that certificates must be presented by connecting clients.
+This means all connections (including external tooling trying to access HTTP endpoints, like web browsers etc.) must present valid certificates in order to establish a connection.

+**NOTE:** If this is set to false, client certificates are not verified even if they are presented and `LIBPROCESS_SSL_VERIFY_CERT` is set to true.

 #### LIBPROCESS_SSL_VERIFY_DEPTH=(N) [default=4]
 The maximum depth used to verify certificates.
 The default is 4.
 See the OpenSSL documentation or contact your system administrator to learn why you may want to change this.